usher233/deployment_eks_terraform_and_jenkins/EKS/README.md

 # Real-time Detection and Auto-Deployment for Configuration Changes on Github Using Jenkins

 # Files Explaination
-- Example deployment/service configs in Kubernets folder
+- Example deployment/service configs in Kubernetes folder
 - Pipeline for Jenkins in Jenkinsfile

 # Showcase: